 What is a studio type unit?

 A studio condo in DMCI properties is about 25 to 30 sqm.
 Its commonly known as a bachelor's pad or a studio flat.
 This home doesn't have divisions to separate the living area, kitchen, and bedroom though some studio apartments feature a half dividing wall which provides privacy.
 The only separate room with a door is the bathroom.
 Nevertheless, you can always place a divider between your living space and sleeping area.
+Although a rent to own option allows a bit more freedom.

 There are studio type units that have a balcony, giving you extra space for an outdoor reading area or a mini garden.
 The floor area is not as cramped as you may think.
 A studio unit in Tivoli Garden Residences can comfortably accommodate a household of two to three with the right interior design.